Siegallab/PIE/docs/source/full_experiment.rst

 In experiments in which fluorescence data is collected alonside brightfield/phase contrast data, additional parameters must be provided in order for PIE to process the fluorescence data; note that all the default parameters here are empty, which results in a default of no fluorescence analysis being performed:

-.. csv-filter:: Required Setup File Parameters
+.. csv-filter:: Setup file parameters pertaining to fluorescence measurements
    :file: ../../PIE_data/param_descriptions.csv
    :included_cols: 0,2,3
    :widths: 2,1,6
-   :include: {1: 'fluor'}
+   :include: {1: 'fluorescence measurements'}
    :width: 100%
    :header-rows: 1
    :stub-columns: 1